 The Housing Information that you have completed through your online study abroad account helps us to assign lodging suitable to your needs and desires.
 We appreciate your candor and reiterate that this information will be kept strictly confidential.
-Please submit this information as soon as possible.
+Please submit this information as soon as possible and no later than October 31.